-5-Year-Old Ebola Patient Dies In Uganda In 1st Confirmed Case Outside Congo
+5-Year-Old Dies In Uganda As Ebola Spreads From Democratic Republic Of The Congo

-A 5-year-old boy who was diagnosed with Ebola died Wednesday in Uganda, health officials say.
-The boy's younger brother and grandmother are also sick, in a worrying sign of the disease's spread beyond the large outbreak in the neighboring Democratic Republic of the Congo.
+A 5-year-old boy who was diagnosed with Ebola died Wednesday in Uganda, health officials say, and the boy's younger brother and grandmother are also sick.
+They are the first confirmed cases of Ebola to spread beyond the large outbreak in the neighboring Democratic Republic of the Congo.

 Uganda's Ministry of Health says blood tests show the deceased boy's brother, 3, and grandmother, 50, have tested positive for Ebola.
 Both are showing symptoms of the disease, from muscle pain and headache to vomiting blood, according to the ministry.
 The two patients are now being cared for under isolation at the Bwera Hospital Ebola Treatment Unit.

-Just days ago, the 5-year-old boy and his mother had traveled from the Democratic Republic of Congo to Uganda.
+Just days ago, the 5-year-old boy and his mother had traveled from DRC to Uganda.
 "Eight contacts have been listed and are currently being followed up," Charles Olaro, the ministry's director of clinical services, says in a news release about the tragic developments.

-In that part of the border, "There is a lot of movement for various reasons including business, seeking medical and social services," the World Health Organization's office in Uganda says.
-The agency adds that before this week, suspected cases had led them to send 50 blood samples to be tested for Ebola — and that while none of those tested positive, the 51st sample did.
+In that area of the border, "there is a lot of movement for various reasons including business, seeking medical and social services," the World Health Organization's office in Uganda says.
+The agency adds that before this week, they had sent 50 blood samples in suspected cases to be tested for Ebola — and that while none of those tested positive, the 51st sample did.

-Nearly 1,400 people are confirmed or believed to have died from Ebola in the D.R.C. during the current outbreak, according to WHO figures that were released Monday.
-In all, there are nearly 2,100 confirmed or probable cases.
+Nearly 1,400 people are confirmed or believed to have died from Ebola in the DRC during the current outbreak, according to WHO figures released Monday.
+In all, there are nearly 2,100 confirmed or probable cases there.

+"The World Health Organization says it's shipping extra supplies to Uganda and has put a special committee on standby to determine whether to declare this outbreak an international emergency," NPR's Jason Beaubien reports.

-In an effort to prevent the disease from spreading in Uganda, the health ministry says it will start a "ring vaccination" of all contacts to the new cases on Friday, in an effort that will include the WHO.
+In an effort to prevent the disease from spreading in Uganda, the country's health ministry says it will start a "ring vaccination" of all contacts to the new cases on Friday, in an effort that will include the World Health Organization.
 Some 3,500 doses of the vaccine have been shipped to the country, officials said.

 "All passengers coming in from DRC will be screened," the ministry said in a tweet Wednesday.

-Thousands of health workers along the border have also been vaccinated, according to WHO Director-General Tedros Adhanom Ghebreyesus.
+Thousands of health workers along the border also have been vaccinated, according to WHO Director-General Tedros Adhanom Ghebreyesus.

 A rapid response team is now in the region to help trace any contacts and to help with "safe and dignified burial, surveillance, risk communication and psychosocial support," Uganda's ministry of health says.

-Uganda's health experts are also asking people who live along the D.R.C.-Uganda border to take a number of steps to control Ebola, from washing their hands thoroughly to avoiding "social norms like shaking hands and hugging."
+Uganda's health experts are also asking people who live along the DRC-Uganda border to take a number of preventive steps, from washing their hands thoroughly to avoiding "social norms like shaking hands and hugging."

 The health ministry urged the public to cooperate fully with immigration and health officials, who hope to screen travelers and prevent the deadly disease's spread.

-In another step, the government says it wants communities on the border to suspend large gatherings, listing everything from market days to events such as large weddings and burials.
+In addition, the government says it wants border communities to suspend large gatherings ranging from market days to large weddings and burials.